Do you know a woman who is being abused? A legal rights handbook

 In some situations, parenting time may need to be supervised by another person.
 For example, your partner might get supervised parenting time if they have:

-- threatened or tried to take the child away from the other parent.
+• threatened or tried to take the child away from you.

-If there is no supervised access centre in your area, you might have to find and agree on an appropriate supervisor.
+If there is no supervised access centre in your area, you might have to find and agree on a suitable supervisor.
 This could be a relative or friend that both you and your partner trust.
-Speak to your lawyer if you think this will be a problem.

 No parenting time